 - Boil water and cook the noodles according to package instructions.

-- Add the parmesan cheese, salt, lemon juice, and garlic, and process until well combined.
+- Add the Parmesan cheese, salt, lemon juice, and garlic, olive oil and process until well combined and smooth.

 - Garnish with extra broccoli florets and/or basil leaves (optional) and serve.

 - You don't have to use wide noodles for this recipe, you can actually use whatever pasta you like.

 - See my full recipe for the broccoli pesto for more helpful hints and variations.

 - Many people like to add salt to their pasta water, and it does make for tastier pasta.
 However, I often skip that step, so it is definitely optional.
 If you would like to add salt, use about 1 tablespoon of salt per 4 quarts of water.

 - This is delicious with leftover turkey!
 Simply cube your leftover turkey and use in place of the chicken.

 - For a quick and easy method to cook a chicken breast for this recipe, follow these steps:

 - Salt and pepper both sides of your chicken breast.